Expression Bodied Members (C# 6)

 Want to learn about other C# 6 features?
 Check out the full list of articles & source code on GitHub

-Expression bodied members, which is a new feature in C# 6 and is a very interesting feature which aims to have less lines of code in your app for simple things.
-What do I mean by simple things?
-Anything which is ONE statement.
+Expression bodied members are a new feature in C# 6 and are a very interesting feature that aims to reduce the number of lines of code in your app for simple tasks.
+What do I mean by "simple tasks"?
+Anything that consists of a single statement.

-I use the word statement and not line since you can break a statement across multiple lines and it will work.
-Think of statement to mean, when you hit your first ; you are done.
+I use the word statement and not line because you can break a statement across multiple lines and it will still work.
+Think of a statement as complete when you hit the first semicolon (;).

 // a method with one statement in it